Qamishli: Syrian Civil War

 On 17 August 2020, Syrian forces reportedly clashed with US troops near Qamishli, which resulted in the death of one Syrian.
 Two other Syrian soldiers were said to have been injured during the clash, state media added.

-In 2022, the Syrian government remains in control of a large part of the city centre as well as a substantial rural area to the south, including the airport, the border crossing, various government buildings, and many residential neighborhoods.
-The government still organises the production and the distribution of the harvest in the southern countryside, and organizes flights between Qamishli and other Syrian cities, as well as Beirut.
-However, most of the city is under the administration of the AANES.
+In 2022, the Syrian government remained in control of a large part of the city centre as well as a substantial rural area to the south, including the airport, the border crossing, various government buildings, and many residential neighbourhoods.
+The government still organised the production and the distribution of the harvest in the southern countryside, and organised flights between Qamishli and other Syrian cities, as well as Beirut.
+However, most of the city was under the administration of the DAANES.

+The city came fully under Kurdish forces control in December 2024, when Ba'athist Syrian forces handed over control with little fighting.

 Climate

 The Köppen climate classification subtype for this climate is "Csa" (Mediterranean climate; dry-summer subtropical climate).
 The summers tend to be dry and warm, with July being the hottest month of the year, while the winters are usually cold and wet, with January being the coldest month and having an average of 11 days of rain.
 In total, around 53 days of rain occur every year.